-• COUN 602: Professional and Ethical Issues in Counseling 3 hours ٠ COUN 605: The Helping Relationship 3 hours • COUN 610: Family Counseling 3 hours • COUN 615: Cross Cultural Counseling 3 hours • COUN 617: Addictions Counseling or SOCW 520: Addictions 3 hours • COUN 625: Developmental Perspectives of Counseling 3 hours • COUN 630: Theories and Techniques of Counseling 3 hours • COUN 633: Crisis Intervention and Trauma Therapy 3 hours • COUN 635: Group Methods in Counseling 3 hours • COUN 640: Assessment in Counseling 3 hours • COUN 650: Career Development 3 hours • COUN 667: DSM & Effective Treatment in Counseling 3 hours • EDRS 602: Methods of Research 3 hours
+• COUN 602: Professional and Ethical Issues in Counseling 3 hours • COUN 605: The Helping Relationship 3 hours • COUN 610: Family Counseling 3 hours • COUN 615: Cross Cultural Counseling 3 hours • COUN 617: Addictions Counseling or SOCW 520: Addictions 3 hours • COUN 625: Developmental Perspectives of Counseling 3 hours • COUN 630: Theories and Techniques of Counseling 3 hours • COUN 633: Crisis Intervention and Trauma Therapy 3 hours • COUN 635: Group Methods in Counseling 3 hours • COUN 640: Assessment in Counseling 3 hours • COUN 650: Career Development 3 hours • COUN 667: DSM & Effective Treatment in Counseling 3 hours • EDRS 602: Methods of Research 3 hours

 The philosophy of the counseling program is that students are prepared above all to be professional counselors followed by specialization in school or mental health counseling.
 The core is designed to promote the overall development of counselors in eight core areas: professional orientation, helping relationships, group work, appraisal, social and cultural foundations, life-span development, career development, and research and evaluation in counseling.
+A student who earns a final course grade of C in COUN 605: The Helping Relationship course must repeat and successfully pass the course before taking COUN 686: Practicum in Counseling.